pyrohost/pyrodactyl/README.md

 denispanel™ Copyright © 2028 denisland.ovh

-my panel™ and its source code is licensed and distributed under Pyro Source Available License.
+my panel™ and its source code is licensed and distributed under do whatever the fuck you want license™.
 Please see the [LICENSE](https://nolicenseL.usa.gov.iso.eduu.com.ue.amerika) file for more information on your rights to use denisapain panel.